History of ASI United Kingdom

 With the expansion of ASI Europe formed in 1997 it was decided in 2006 to change the name back again to ASI-UK to bring it into line with the other European Chapters.

 ASI-UK has strong links with ADRA and over the years has given great support to this organisation.
 A number of ASI-UK members purchased a tractor unit and forty foot trailer which regularly takes Humanitarian Aid to where it is needed.

-ASI-UK members have also sponsored the purchase of Bibles and literature for Poland and they have supplied the funds for student missionaries and workers in the Missions of the British Union Conference.
+ASI-UK members have also sponsored the purchase of Bibles, religious items and literature for Poland and they have supplied the funds for student missionaries and workers in the Missions of the British Union Conference.
 Members are also involved with STOP International which is building an Adventist Village for orphans in India.
 Evangelism is high on the Agenda of ASI and British members took part in a Share Him Campaign in Mauritius.
 This led to a very successful campaign in Stanborough Park Church conducted by the ASI-UK Vice President, Brian Davison.